B-Salov/Blockchain-Watcher/README.txt

+You have to insert your infura link in 'constants.py' to use this program.

 This is a blockchain watcher, which can get wallet balance and convert it into fiat.

-Project Plan:
-1) Add block processing
-1.1) Get gas, difficulty etc.
-2) Add transaction processing
-2.1) Gas, difficulty, sender, recipient
-3) Create UI
+Also, this program can get block and transaction info.